Deciding to get better at something takes some guts. And frankly, so does tracking KPIs.

 Let’s face it.
 How many salespeople track the number of conversations they have a week or how many follow-ups and touch-ins they do a month?
 Not enough.
 And it’s a salesperson’s version of an ostrich sticking its head in the sand.

-It’s also a sign that a salesperson is content about never improving.
+It’s also a sign that a salesperson is complacent about never improving.

-But you’re here, and you don’t want to be that salesperson.
-Chances are, you already know tracking KPIs is important for improvement; you just don’t know where to start.
+But you’re here; you don’t want to be that salesperson.
+Chances are, you already know tracking KPIs is necessary for improvement; you just don’t know where to start.

 Improvement Starts with Tracking KPIs

-Think about the universal goal so many people have: losing weight.
+Think about the universal goal that so many people have: losing weight.

 Humans are naturally idealists when it comes to themselves.

-So even when they are trying to better themselves, they tend to ignore things that don’t fit in with their self-image.
+So even when they try to better themselves, they tend to ignore things that don’t fit in with their self-image.